The most beautiful fishing experiences in France and elsewhere

 Borboleta lures are Brazilian lures, made in the South East of the country, at sea and in the mountains.
 Founded in 1980 by Zezito Abdalla, Borboleta is today a manufacturer of essential lures for peacock bass fishing but also large predatory freshwater and marine fish.

-Originally developed by hand, Borboleta lures are now computer-designed, tested, retouched and tested over and over again to obtain a perfect result in terms of swimming and imitation.
+Developed initially by hand, Borboleta lures are now designed on a computer, tested, retouched and tested over and over again in order to obtain a perfect result in terms of swimming and imitation.

 Many models of Borboleta lures, however, continue to be made in wood and by hand for tuna or GT trevally.
 We will introduce you to some of the iconic borboleta lures.